 The world’s only bridle with 12 anatomical properties

 After extensive research into the anatomy of the horse’s head, PresTeq has developed the FaySport Bridle.
 This is the world’s only bridle with 12 anatomical properties, which create a bridle with optimal comfort for the horse.
 The bridle follows the contours of the horse’s head and evades important nerves, muscles, bones and joints.
 Without hindrance from the bridle, the horse will be able to optimally focus on his task and get the best connection possible with its rider.
 The bridle also has various additional functionalities to provide convenience and flexibility for the rider.
 Making it the perfect tool for the serious rider and busy schedule.
 The bridle is made of vegetable tanned leather, which is gentle on the skin, durable and eco-friendly.
 The bridle can be used for all disciplines.

-The bridle is available in black and brown, both colours are available in size cob and full.
-Full size in stock, Cob available in September.
+The bridle is available in black and brown, both colours are available in size Pony, cob, X Full and full.

 Not supplied with reins